- Side Effects

 - Vemurafenib: 960 mg orally twice daily on days 1-28 of an every 28-day cycle

-- New primary malignancies (cutaneous and noncutaneous): No dosage modification required
+- New primary malignancies (cutaneous and noncutaneous): No dosage modification is required

 - Avoid concurrent use of cobimetinib and strong or moderate CYP3A inducers including but not limited to carbamazepine, efavirenz, phenytoin, rifampin, and St. John's Wort

-- Mild-to-severe (Child-Pugh A to C): No dosage adjustment necessary
+- Mild-to-severe (Child-Pugh A to C): No dosage adjustment is necessary

 - Mild-to-moderate (CrCl 30-89 mL/minute): No dosage adjustment necessary